ckaplan100/PETS-2024/README.md

 Depending on the hardware used, each of the three experiment notebooks may take between 2 to 8 hours to complete and approximately 10GB of disk space is required for data and additional files.

 ## Environment
-In the following, describe how to access our artifact and all related and necessary data and software components.
-Afterward, describe how to set up everything and how to verify that everything is set up correctly.

 ### Accessibility
 Our artifacts are hosted in GitHub.